September 28, 2025

 Ronda's old town features a famous bridge over a deep gorge, a bullring that regards itself as the birthplace of modern bullfighting, and a string of elegant parks overlooking the valley below and the misty ridges lined up beyond.
 Here, you can see the track leading back to Montejaque and reflect with awe on the superhumans who hike it.
 In the new town, rectangular blocks of asphalt and stained plaster house the grocery stores and parking garages that support the touristy appendix of the old.

-The bullring, for a fee, will let you walk around in the great sand circle, look over the bull stalls and guillotine gates, and view exhibits on the history of bullfighting, freak survivor of the old bloodsports and lonely descendent of ancient rites.
+The bullring, for a fee, will let you walk around in the great sand circle, look over the bull stalls and guillotine gates, and view exhibits on the history of bullfighting, freak survivor of the old bloodsports and lonely descendant of ancient rites.
 A bullfighting ring is the most alien place in Spain.
 It's also interesting to look over the matador outfits and contemplate radical changes to your personal style.

 Unexpectedly, the bullring has an adjoining dressage ground, where a young woman with a squeaky saddle quacks in elegant ovals on a prancing black horse and large placards try to explain the sport to tourists who know it only from post-Olympics stand-up comedy routines.